ethan-tyler/MetaFuse/docs/roadmap.md

 This document outlines the planned development phases for MetaFuse.

-## Current Status: Phase 1.5 Complete ✓
+## Current Status: Phase 2 (v0.3.0) Complete ✓

-MetaFuse v0.2.0 is production-hardened with comprehensive validation, observability, and security improvements.
+MetaFuse v0.3.0 is cloud-ready with multi-cloud backend support for GCS and S3.

-**Latest Release**: v0.2.0 - Production Hardening (January 2025)
+**Latest Release**: v0.3.0 - Cloud-Ready Release (January 2025)

 ---